 Two major pharmacy groups have written to President Trump in an effort to prevent legislation that will allow non-FDA approved drugs to be imported into the United States.
 The National Association of Chain Drug Stores (NACDS) and the American Pharmacists Association (APhA) believe that the legislation would lead to an influx of unsafe drugs.

-, supported by Senator Bernie Sanders (I-VT), aims to allow the importation of drugs from Canada, and possibly later drugs from Europe.
+The legislation, supported by Senator Bernie Sanders (I-VT), aims to allow the importation of drugs from Canada, and possibly later drugs from Europe.
 The goal is drive down the cost of drugs by importing cheaper drugs.
-The senators and representatives sponsoring the bill are appealing to President Trump’s comments about pharmaceutical companies “getting away with murder
+The senators and representatives sponsoring the bill are appealing to President Trump’s comments about pharmaceutical companies “getting away with murder.”

 Related article: Reducing Taxes and Regulations Trumps Price Controls

 They provide four pieces of evidence showing that drug importation could be harmful:

 The two groups support “efforts to improve patient access to affordable and safe medications,” such as DSCSA, which tracks prescription drugs from the manufacturer to the dispenser.
 With importation, they argue, “[t]he risk of foreign counterfeit drugs is too high, and the consequences for United States consumers are too deadly.”

 The two groups are not the first to oppose importation.
 In March, four former FDA heads-Robert Califf and Margaret Hamburg from the Obama Administration and Andrew von Eschenbach and Mark McClellan from the George W. Bush administration- crafted a letter to Congress urging them not to pass the bills through.